moredure/awesome-database/README.md

 * [Redis NDS](https://github.com/mpalmer/redis/tree/nds-2.6) - This is a version of Redis patched to implement NDS (the Naive Disk Store). (#C/C++)
 * [SSDB](https://github.com/ideawu/ssdb) - A fast NoSQL database, an alternative to Redis.
 [Website](http://ssdb.io). (#C/C++)
 * [LedisDB](https://github.com/siddontang/ledisdb) - Ledisdb is a high performance NoSQL like Redis based on LevelDB. (#GO-LANG)
+* [Dragonfly](https://www.dragonflydb.io/) - Dragonfly is a drop-in Redis replacement, designed to meet the performance and efficiency requirements of modern cloud-based applications. (#C/C++)

 #### Tuple Store <a name="tuple-store"></a>